CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 ## Background

-I had working on an annoyingly difficult Ph.D.-related project recently, and when it finally _did_ work, Idris itself crashed.
+I had been working on an annoyingly difficult Ph.D.-related project recently, and when it finally _did_ work, Idris itself crashed.
 And spectacularly so!
 I got an error message which I'd never seen before:

 ```
 Exception in string-append: erased is not a string
 ```

-This isn't an `INTERNAL ERROR`, which typically happen when there is an `idris_crash` call somewhere, so it had to be something to do with the compiled Idris code.
+This wasn't an `INTERNAL ERROR`, which typically show up when there is an `idris_crash` call somewhere, so it had to be something to do with the compiled Idris code.
 And it had to be something serious, because `erased` values are (as the name suggests) not meant to be there; they're never meant to be used at runtime!
 So something was up with the Idris compiler.
-That's scary, because there is _a lot_ that makes Idris2 tick, and like all compiled code, it's really mostly meant to be machine-generated and executed, not read by humans...
+That's scary, because there is _a lot_ that makes Idris2 tick and, like all compiled code, it's really mostly meant to be machine-generated and executed, not read by humans...

 After asking for help on the Idris discord, both